 In 1983, only 75 near-Earth asteroids (NEAs) had known orbital paths; the rate of discovery in the late 1970s/early 1980s suggested a population of sizable NEAs numbering many thousands, of which perhaps 20% would be readily accessible to prospecting spacecraft (these early gross estimates have been revised downward over the years).
-Meteorites collected on Earth were assumed (correctly) to have originated among the NEAs, but their relationship to specific asteroids remained unclear.
+Meteorites collected on Earth were assumed (correctly) to have originated among the NEAs, but for the most part they could not yet be traced to specific asteroids.

 In addition, the La Jolla workshop report recommended that efforts to discover and perform initial analyses of NEAs using Earth-based telescopes should be stepped up dramatically.
 It noted that, in terms of NEAs accessible to spacecraft, "the most promising targets very likely have not, as yet, been detected."
 The workshop report then urged NASA to carry out a series of automated NEA rendezvous missions.